louisbove84/ai-fortune-teller/CONTRACT_DEPLOYMENT.md

 ## 🎯 Revenue

-Every mint generates **0.0001 ETH profit** for you automatically sent to:
+Every mint generates **0.001 ETH profit (100%)** for you automatically sent to:
 `0x3b583CA8953effcF2135679886A9965754954204`

-No manual withdrawals needed - fees are distributed on every mint!
+**No manual withdrawals needed** - all mint revenue goes directly to your address on every mint!

+The user pays gas fees separately (automatic in blockchain transactions), and the entire mint price is yours! 💰